Ozoniuss/casheer/README.md

 Models
 ------

-A planning is defined for a particular month and year, and has several entries.
-Each entry holds the following information:
+A planning is defined for a particular month and year, and has several `entries`.
+Each `entry` holds the following information:

-- uuid (used to identify the entry and map expenses to it)
+- id
 - month
 - year
 - category
 - subcategory
 - expected total
-- ~~running total~~ (redundant since it can be computed from expenses, will be removed)
+- ~~running total~~ redundant since it can be computed from expenses, will be removed
-- recurring (if set to true, will be automatically copied to next month)
+- ~~recurring (if set to true, will be automatically copied to next month)~~ will be done on the client side

 I don't feel there is a need to have more than a category and a subcategory, otherwise this will turn into a hierarchical mess.
 The subcategory may also correspond to a one-time event.
-A good example of an entry that might attract multiple expense would be `transport, fuel` and a good example of an entry that might attract a single expense would be `personal, python-course`.
-Ideally, the entry category and subcategory should not contain whitespaces to allow for autocomplete in the CLI client.
+A good example of an entry that might attract multiple expense would be `food, eating_out` (because you may eat out multiple times a month) and a good example of an entry that might attract a single expense would be `personal, python_course` (since you're only buying the course once).
+For me, this two-layer model offers a good amount of organization, covering both recurring expenses as well as one-time purchases.

+To allow for autocomplete in the CLI client, it may be a good idea to not use whitespaces as a separator.
+The CLI may perform a query at first to load a bunch of stuff from the database and allow for autocompletion, but the implementation remains to be determined.

 For each month, there is always a special category called `income`, which should be present for every month and year.
 There is no restriction on its subcategories, but it almost usually has `salary`.
+Income is special, because a positive value adds to the running total quota, whereas a positive expense value decreases the running total quota.
 I might consider making additional fixed categories such as `health`, `investments` `food`, but I'm not doing that at the moment.
+Also not sure how to automatize the creation of this special category, but likely on the client.

 Then we have the expenses, which can be associated with entries.
+That means, an expense exists only in the context of an entry, and an entry can have multiple expenses (one-to-many).
 The expenses will contribute to the running total of an entry, either positively or negatively (an expense may have a negative value, as in "a friend paid me back 50$ from months ago").
 An expense consists of the following data:

 - uuid
 - entry uuid
 - value
+- currency
 - name
 - description (additional information about the expense)
 - payment method (may be optional)

 Lastly, there's debts.
-This holds both debts that are owed to me, but also debts that I own to other people.
+This holds both debts that are owed to me, but also debts that I owe to other people.
 An entry for a debt contains the following data:

 - uuid
 - person